The Problem with Probability

 Assume the worst will happen and plan for it

 Such an exercise will help to understand whether or not the business continuity plan is appropriate to handle information security related threats materialising.
-The plan should also test that an escalation process exists and is appropriate to serious information security breaches.
-If it isn’t then can I be so bold as to suggest that you update it as a priority?
+The exercise should also test that an escalation process exists and is appropriate to serious information security breaches.
+If it isn’t then can I be so bold as to suggest that you update your plan as a priority?
 After all, you never really know what the true probability is that a serious breach will occur very, very soon.
 Do you?